THE LIKE-A-PRO ICE CREAM

 No xanthan gum?
 Here are 3 more ways to make this ice cream:

 THE FRENCH-STYLE ICE CREAM.
 Rich and velvety, this is a custard-based ice cream; a tad bit tricky to make, but so much worth it.
-With chocolate, milk, cream, sugar, egg yolks.
+With chocolate, milk, heavy cream, sugar, egg yolks.

 Do not reduce or replace anything; everything is there for a reason.